 Before we look at ways that Developers can start developing more of a Tester’s mindset, we’ll cover a couple advantages of testing in general

 Bugs within your software can lead to serious issues when deployed to production.
 These can range from missing data, features not working properly, broken communication between systems, and even system downtime.

 Testing will help you identify and prevent a lot of these issues before your application reaches production.

 If you have a fully tested application then you’ll be able to confidently promote your software because you know that you’ve minimized the possible number of issues that made it to production.

 This will also boost the confidence of your Clients/Users who will undoubtedly feel comfortable using a system that is fully functional and reliable.

-A full tested and bug free (even though no app is bug free) application will result in better quality User experience.
+A fully tested and bug-free (even though no app is bug-free) application will result in better quality User experience.

 Adapting a Tester’s mindset while developing